 If you have a public relations, journalism, communications or English degree, public relations and communications may be a great career path for those with public relations, journalism, communications or English degrees.
-You should have stellar interpersonal skills, enjoy interacting with all types of people, be organized, good at problem-solving and be an excellent writer.
+You should have exceptional interpersonal skills, enjoy interacting with all types of people, be organized and be good at problem-solving and writing.

 If you're interested in public relations and are just starting out, consider the following options to gain valuable experience.

-- Write an article, column or blog for your school paper, your installation or your local newspaper.
+- Write an article, column or blog for your school paper, installation or local newspaper.

 - Volunteer for a political campaign, nonprofit organization or at your child's school to help with writing, editing, interviewing, social media or other public relations tasks.